 In this section we present a simplified version of a previously published method for producing three-color confocal images using the popular image manipulation program, Adobe Photoshop.
 In addition, several applications of the three-color merging protocol for displaying confocal images are discussed.
 Note that these digital methods are not confined to images produced using the LSCM and can be applied to digital images imported into Photoshop from many different sources.

-Images of fluorescently labeled specimens were collected using a Bio-Rad Model MRC-600 Confocal Laser Scanning System, and employing methods previously described in the literature.
+Images of fluorescently labeled specimens were collected using a Bio-Rad Model MRC-600 Confocal Laser Scanning System, but most modern-day confocal instruments are capable of acquiring multicolor images simply, including the Nikon A1 HD25/A1R HD25 and C2+ confocal systems.
 Selected images were transferred from the host microcomputer of the confocal microscope to a second computer as binary files.
 Images were imported directly into Adobe Photoshop, either as plain binary files (RAW) or as tag image file format (TIFF) files.
 In the case of RAW files, the actual dimensions of the confocal image must be entered; for example, a typical image size is 768 x 512 pixels with a 76-byte header.
 The header is specific to the Bio-Rad proprietary PIC file format and may vary with imaging systems from different companies.
 This information on the image files should be freely available from each confocal company.
 In contrast, TIFF files are opened directly into Photoshop.
 If necessary, confocal image files can be converted to TIFF files using commercially available programs designed for manipulation of confocal files, or other software, such as NIH Image, which is available for download on the Internet.
 A number of programs exist that are useful for further manipulation of confocal images.

 Three-color images are produced in Photoshop by pasting each of the grayscale images from the confocal microscope into the red, the green, and the blue channels of an RGB color image.
 In the following description of the process, the location of various commands within the Photoshop program is included (in italics) after each operation.
 Different versions of Photoshop may utilize slightly different command structure, or menu location of specific commands, to carry out the same operation.
 More-detailed information on specific operations in a particular version is available in the Photoshop User Guide.